tschang0311/CheckThisOutMom/README.md

 # CheckThisOutMom
-A website built for CheckThisOutMom
+A website built for CheckThisOutMom.

+Written in HTML, CSS, and JS.